Justice through genomics

 We decipher genetic identities so you can solve cases.

 Forym is the first private laboratory built to apply the power of modern parallel sequencing to forensic evidence.
 Our scientists are experts at recovery, enrichment, and analysis of human DNA from trace amounts of degraded or contaminated materials.
-We help investigators break through previously impenetrable forensic DNA barriers and close previously unsolvable cases.Request analysis
+We help investigators break through previously impenetrable forensic DNA barriers and close previously unsolvable cases.Solve your case

 Purpose-Built for Forensics